 Dramatic?
 Maybe.
 But totally true!
 So today I celebrate the joy of lady friends everywhere, showing up for each other, making life easier, longer, and more enjoyable all year long!

 Take the time today to recognize and celebrate your closest female friends!
 Remind them how important they are to you.
 Tell them how they bring you joy and are literally extending the length of your life!

 Give us Galentines or give us death!

 to more love,

 P.S.S.
-If you want to work on developing better friendships, here’s a fun little resource from Shasta: The Frientimacy Quiz ~ to help you discover which of the friendship requirements will most deepen your friendships.
+If you want to work on developing better friendships, here’s a fun little free resource from Shasta: The Frientimacy Quiz ~ to help you discover which of the friendship requirements will most deepen your friendships.

 photo credit: Vanessa Corral Photography